-We talked to Artem Dolobanko of OpsWorks Co on how companies can scale their businesses with a reliable and efficient IT-infrastructure and here is what he said about it.
+Artem Dolobanko of OpsWorks Co tells us how companies can scale their businesses with a reliable and efficient IT infrastructure.

 First of all, how are you and your family doing in these COVID-19 times?

 Artem Dolobanko: Well, fortunately, my family is doing well.
 Obviously, we’ve spent most of our time at home, but we’ve managed to continue working remotely.
 To overcome these difficult times, it’s important to support each other and find new ways to interact.
 For us, it was maintaining our work-life balance and spending time outdoors.
 Ukraine has plenty of picturesque and quiet places where we’d stay for a while to work and rest.

 Tell us about you, your career, how you founded OpsWorks Co.

 Artem Dolobanko: Originally, I started as a DevOps engineer myself.
 I did work for several big companies, but then I decided I needed some space.
 So I went to search for new opportunities in Upwork.
 In time I got more offers than I could handle as a freelancer, so I thought, why not delegate them to someone I trust as a professional?
 And I had such a person, it was my good friend.
 He joined me on one of the projects I was doing for a client from the US.
 We still provide services for them by the way.
 But another new project would come every week or two.
 That’s when I created OpsWorks Co. and started hiring DevOps engineers.
 It started as a simple delegation, and now we are partnering with the biggest cloud provider, AWS, and actively hiring DevOps talent to join our team!

 How does OpsWorks Co innovate?